lcs-project/toolchains-and-target-naming/drafts/LCSD3.md

 * Additional canonicalization steps which need to be prescribed.

 Additionally, the Toolchains and Target Naming Working Committee should maintain the information above, except as to canonicalization steps, in a machine readable format.
 It may maintain computer programs which perform the translation of noncanonical targets (or a subset thereof) to canonical targets, and it may support compiler toolchains and other programs that use canonical and noncanonical targets.

+## §4 Copyright License

+This document is released under the terms of the CC BY 4.0.
+You may copy, distribute, publish, modify, or otherwise use this document provided that this notice is left intact and that you do not use technological measures to prevent further use.

+A Copy of the license is accessible at <https://creativecommons.org/licenses/by/4.0/legalcode.en>.